ycrc/ycrc.github.io/docs/ai/miniconda-multigpu.md

 For single node workflows, either [tensorflow](https://docs.ycrc.yale.edu/clusters-at-yale/guides/tensorflow/) or [pytorch](https://docs.ycrc.yale.edu/clusters-at-yale/guides/pytorch/) is recommended.

 Please confirm that tensorflow/pytorch is installed correctly by having it detect GPUs.
-If you have issues detecting a GPU, please reach out to research.computing@yale.edu
+If you have issues detecting a GPU, please reach out to research.computing@yale.edu.

 ## Environment setup - multi node